luke2997/hover_net/src/README.md

 `python train.py --gpu='0,1'` <br/>

 Before training, set in `config.py`:
-- path to pretrained weights Preact-ResNet50.
-Download the weights [here](https://drive.google.com/open?id=187C9pGjlVmlqz-PlKW1K8AYfxDONrB0n).
+- path to pretrained weights.
+Download the weights [here](http://models.tensorpack.com/).
 - path to the data directories
 - path where checkpoints will be saved